Jithinqw/wafflecss/src/components/Alert/README.md

 # Alert

-A React component used to alert users of a particular screen area that needs user action
+A React component used to alert users of a particular screen area that needs user action.

-# Example
+## Example

 A deployed version can be found [here](https://wafflecss-jithinqw.vercel.app/?path=/docs/alert--alert-intraction).

-# Usage
+## Usage

 ```javascript
     import { Alert } from 'wafflecss';